PoisonIsBestType/dotfiles/README.md

 This dotfiles are meant to be used with both ```OpenSuse Tumbleweed``` and ```Linux Mint``` with ```awesomewm``` as desktop environment, but they could work on any other distro with some tinkering.

-Avaliable in two colorschemes: BlackLotus (dark theme) and OldBook (light theme).
+Avaliable in two colorschemes: BlackLotus (dark) and OldBook (light).

 - BlackLotus:
 ![](./desktop-blacklotus.png)